 Your company intranet is one of your organization’s most important assets and investments.
-It will lay the foundation on how internal communication, innovation, collaboration, information sharing, and growth takes place from within.
+It will lay the foundation for how internal communication, innovation, collaboration, information sharing, and growth takes place from within.

 It is therefore necessary, even critical, to ensure your intranet objectives and requirements are in line with your present and future goals.

-Lets look at a few steps that you need to take during the process:
+Let’s look at a few steps that you need to take during this process:

-Your stakeholders are the people within the organization that will be using the intranet software.
-They include departmental leaders and frontline workers.
+Your stakeholders are the people within the organization who will be using the intranet software.
+They include departmental leaders, external partners, and frontline workers.

-Spend time with them discussing any “pain points” they feel may limit what they can do and to what extent.
-Involving the stakeholders ensures that you solve real business problems and meet the users’ everyday needs rather than just blindly adopting an intranet solution because you know you need to.
+Spend time with them to discuss pain points they experience today that limits what they can do and to what extent.
+Involving your stakeholders helps you understand what roadblocks limits productivity and ensures that you solve real business problems and meet your users’ everyday needs, rather than blindly adopting an intranet solution because you know you need to.

-Beyond getting the stakeholders’ opinions, you also need to go further and breakdown the specific intranet requirements.
-The more granular you can go, the better the chances that you are going to get an appropriate intranet solution.
+Beyond getting the stakeholders’ opinions, you need to go further and breakdown specific intranet requirements.
+The more granular you can go, the better the chances that you are going to select the right intranet solution.